Devonta Smith Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Matchup vs. Tampa Bay

-- Smith's 31 receiving yards in his one matchup against the Buccaneers are 13.5 fewer than his over/under for Sunday's game.
+- Against the Buccaneers, Smith put up 31 receiving yards in only career matchup, 11.5 fewer than his over/under for Sunday's game.

-- Smith did not have a touchdown catch in that game against the Buccaneers.
+- Smith did not have a touchdown catch in that contest against the Buccaneers.

-- The Buccaneers have the NFL's 22nd-ranked pass defense this season, surrendering 255.7 yards per game through the air.
+- The Buccaneers have the NFL's 22nd-ranked pass defense this season, giving up 255.7 yards per game through the air.

-- The Buccaneers have conceded 26 passing TDs this year (1.5 per game), ranking them 13th among NFL defenses.
+- At 1.5 passing TDs allowed per game, the Buccaneers defense is ranked 13th in the NFL.

 Recent Performances